leomariga/pyRANSAC-3D/CONTRIBUTING.md

 ## Use a Consistent Coding Style
 * 4 spaces for indentation rather than tabs
+* We have many interesting commands to help create a better code, try `invoke --list`
+* Use `invoke lint` and `invoke format` before commit

 ## License
 By contributing, you agree that your contributions will be licensed under its Apache License 2.0.